-Mills Park will be one of the first natural play spaces in a City park, and will be redeveloped entirely with natural (and natural looking) play elements, which could mean a giant pit of leaves for kids to jump into, a wooden log jam for balancing, a mud painting area or more.
-It will have minimal to no traditional playground structures.
+Mills Park is one of the first natural play spaces in a City park and was redeveloped entirely with natural (and natural looking) play elements and minimal to no traditional playground structures.

 The playgrounds in East Village and St. Patrick’s Island Park are alternative playgrounds that incorporate traditional playground structures with components of natural play.

 - Wooden swing set (Saucer and two belts)

 - Wooden amandinda and musical play with drums

 - Loose sticks and bark to build your own fort in the woods